Moving Beyond Toughness: What Really Prepares Kids for Life

 Old-school “tough love” parenting approaches have failed.

-We best prepare our children for the real world with conscious, peaceful, positive parenting.
+We best prepare our children for the real world with conscious, peaceful parenting.

-Talking things out with your children, listening to their feelings, respecting, honoring and appreciating them is NOT raising them soft, spoiled, entitled and unprepared for the “real world”.
+Talking things out with your children using the principles of peaceful parenting, listening to their feelings, respecting, honoring and appreciating them is NOT raising them soft, spoiled, entitled and unprepared for the “real world”.

 In fact, it makes them better prepared for the “real world” because they will have developed the important life skills of dealing with letdowns, disappointment and frustrations, instead of burying emotions, denying limitations, and pretending to have it all together.